 BACK TO TOP

 If you see a lost child in the forest you know they’re a dwen by their awkward gait and backwards feet – the heels facing front.
 The old people say that you must never shout a child’s name in open spaces because the dwens will learn the name and call to the child, stealing them away into the forest.
 Sometimes, late at night dwens venture into villages crying and whimpering outside of windows.
-Hoop-hoop-hoop, hoop-hoop.
+Hoop-hoop-hoop, hoop-hoop to steal children away.

 BACK TO TOP